 Finally, the rise of the creator economy has been impacted by generational overturn.
 Not only are members of the Millennial and Gen Z age groups more likely to be their own bosses, but they are also more than twice as likely to pay for news content from independent creators.
 This new generation’s livelihood, entertainment, and information are all tied to the creator economy.

 In order to meet their audience’s constantly shifting user behavior, digital creators are constantly finding new ways to share their content on social media platforms and video-sharing platforms that are rising in popularity.

-For creators, there are a few platforms to keep in mind when scaling the creator economy:
+There are a few creator economy platforms to keep in mind when scaling the creator economy:

 We won’t spend much time on YouTube because you certainly know a lot about it or have used it within the last 24 hours.
 YouTube is the second most visited website in the world, only behind Google, with 34.6 billion monthly visitors.
 YouTube’s importance goes beyond just creators.
 They also contribute immensely to the US GDP and support the equivalent of over 390K US jobs.